Key Takeaways

 Jungle Dominance in Season 16

 In the current League of Legends meta, magic damage junglers are thriving due to several gameplay changes.
-Champions like Nocturne, Noo-Noo, and Ramis are seeing a significant upswing in performance, showcasing the impact of strategic adjustments.
+Champions like Nocturne, Nunu, and Rammus are seeing a significant upswing in performance, showcasing the impact of strategic adjustments.

 - Magic Damage Advantage: More effective against newer dragon resistances.